How To Use a Pottery Kiln at Home – 13 Tips To Remember

 The result won’t only be a waste of your effort, but it can damage the internal lining of the kiln or components like the thermocouple and your heating elements.

 It would be best if you took special precautions when you touched any part of the kiln.
-Although they have proper insulation, the outer part can still reach a temperature hot enough to melt your skin the moment you get in contact with it.
+Although they have proper insulation, the outer part can still reach a temperature hot enough to melt your skin the moment you come in contact with it.

 4. Keep the Area Near the Thermocouple Clear